 Diocesan Boundaries: 43,967 square miles including: Maricopa County, Mohave County, Yavapai County, Coconino County (except Navajo Indian Reservation), and the Gila River Indian Reservation in Pinal County.

-Total Catholic Population: 2 Million Estimated Individuals
+Total Catholic Population: Over 2 million estimated individuals

 Present Bishop: